gengyuncong/Supercoiling/README.md

 4) explicit random walk versus biased random walk

-For each of the four topics, we build a specific model, described by a specific set of master equations.
+For each of the four topics, we build a specific model, described by a specific set of species and reactions.
 The codes for simulating each system is stored in a separate subfolder under “/Codes4Simulation”.

 -/Codes4Simulation